GET IN TOUCH

 Understanding how wage garnishment works helps employees and employers protect their financial interests.
-According to the Pennsylvania Department of Revenue Wage Garnishment page, up to 10% of gross earnings may be withheld to satisfy unpaid taxes.
-This official source explains the procedure, limitations, and responsibilities for both parties, helping taxpayers understand their rights and the proper steps to take next.
+According to the Pennsylvania Department of Revenue's Wage Garnishment page, up to 10% of gross earnings may be withheld to satisfy unpaid state taxes.
+This official source explains the procedure, limitations, and responsibilities for both parties, helping taxpayers understand their rights and the next steps.

 Understanding How Wage Garnishment Works for Tax Debt

-Wage garnishment in Pennsylvania operates under a defined legal procedure that authorizes the Department of Revenue to recover unpaid state or federal taxes directly from an employee’s wages.
+Wage garnishment in Pennsylvania operates under a defined legal framework established by Act 46 of 2003, which authorizes the Department of Revenue to recover unpaid state taxes directly from an employee's wages without obtaining a court order.
 The process begins when taxpayers fail to pay their debts after all collection notices have been sent.
-Employers are legally obligated to deduct a percentage from an employee’s compensation each pay period until the total amount owed is satisfied.
+Employers are legally obligated to deduct a set percentage from an employee's gross wages each pay period until the total amount owed is satisfied.

 Legal Foundation and Process Overview

-• The garnishment process originates from a valid court order or administrative action that identifies the specific debt and the total amount owed.
+• The garnishment process originates from an administrative action by the Department of Revenue under Act 46 of 2003, which identifies the specific debt and the total amount owed.
+No court order is required.

 • The employer receives an official notice that specifies the deduction amount, pay period schedule, and remittance instructions.

-• The employee receives formal notification outlining the garnishment details, including their rights under state and federal laws.
+• The employee receives a formal notice of wage garnishment outlining the garnishment details, including their rights under state and federal laws.

-• Employers forward the deducted funds to the Pennsylvania Department of Revenue until the debt and related interest are paid.
+• Employers forward the deducted funds to the Pennsylvania Department of Revenue until the debt and related interest are paid in full.

-• The employer must maintain accurate records of all correspondence, payment receipts, and deduction summaries to demonstrate compliance with the legal or equitable procedure.
+• The employer must maintain accurate records of all correspondence, payment receipts, and deduction summaries to demonstrate compliance with the garnishment order.

 Calculation of Withholdings

-• When multiple garnishments exist, such as those involving child support or student loans, priority is established under federal laws.
+• When multiple garnishments exist, such as those involving child support or student loans, priority is established under applicable state and federal laws.
+Pennsylvania Department of Revenue garnishment orders take priority over other garnishment or withholding orders received after them, except for child support orders, which are paid first regardless of the date received.

 Employer and Employee Responsibilities